 Mmm so, so good.
 This Hollandaise Sauce Recipe makes enough for 4 servings.

-Now dish it up on a lovely tray for someone you love.
+Now dish it up for someone you love.

 Eggs Benedict with Grilled Asparagus